shinmorino/qgate/docs/source/sampling_example.rst

 A samping pool instance is created by calling Qubits.create_sampling_pool().
 Qregs of interest are those used for iQFT.
 So iQFT qreg list, bits, is passed as the parameter.

-SamplingPool.sample() accepts samping number as its parameter, 1024.
+SamplingPool.sample() accepts samping number as its parameter, 1024 for this example.
 This method returns ObservationList.
 A histgram of measured results is created from ObservationList by using histgram() method.

 .. code-block:: python
    :lineno-start: 77